nextauthjs/next-auth/www/docs/options/providers.md

   2.1 **Using a connection string**

-  Create an .env file to the root of your project and the connection string and email address.
+  Create an .env file to the root of your project and add the connection string and email address.
   ```js title=".env" {1}
 	EMAIL_SERVER=smtp://username:password@smtp.example.com:587
 	EMAIL_FROM=noreply@example.com